Rhodesian Ridgeback exercise & Fitness Guide

 Veterinary Care Schedule for Rhodesian Ridgebacks

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Rhodesian Ridgeback.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings